a2stuff/a2d/res/notes/testplan.md

 * Run DeskTop on a system with Slinky RAMDisk.
 Verify that subdirectories under APPLE.MENU are copied to /RAM5/DESKTOP/APPLE.MENU (or appropriate volume path).

 * Launch DeskTop, ensure it copies itself to RAMCard.
 Delete the LOCAL/DESKTOP.CONFIG file from the startup disk, if it was present.
 Go into Control Panels and change a setting.
 Verify that LOCAL/DESKTOP.CONFIG is written to the startup disk.
 * Launch DeskTop, ensure it copies itself to RAMCard.
 Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Shortcuts > Add a Shortcut, and create a new shortcut.
-When prompted to save to the system disk, select OK.
 Verify that LOCAL/SELECTOR.LIST is written to the startup disk.

 * Configure a system with a RAMCard of at least 1MB.
 On a physical volume, create a directory with a system file (e.g. BASIC.SYSTEM) and a subdirectory.
 In the subdirectory, create 256 normal files followed by a subdirectory (with some files) followed by more files.
 Then run the following tests:
   * Launch DeskTop.
 Create a shortcut for the system file, set to copy to RAMCard at boot.
 Ensure DeskTop is set to copy to RAMCard on startup.
 Restart DeskTop.
 Verify that the directory is successfully copied.